Newton Stone

-Newton Stone is an early medieval stone with two inscriptions on it - one ogham and one in "unknown script".
-The stone was discovered in 1803 by the 4th Earl of Aberdeen George Hamilton-Gordon in Pitmachie Farm around Old Rayne.
+The Newton Stone is an early medieval stone with two inscriptions on it, one in ogham and one in an unknown script.
+The stone was discovered in 1803 by George Hamilton-Gordon, 4th Earl of Aberdeen, in Pitmachie Farm around Old Rayne.
 Later, local Scottish antiquarian Alexander Gordon relocated the stone into the garden of Newton House in Culsalmond.

 The Newton Stone is one of two stones; the symbols etched into the second are distinctly Pictish.
 They show a serpent and a Z-rod alongside a double disc, which can be seen on other Pictish stones around Scotland.
 The Newton Stone has four carvings: the six-line inscription on the face of the stone, the ogham inscription with a recently observed incised mirror symbol on a flat facet near the side base, and a spiral near the base of the back.
 Canmore ID of the stone is 18086.

 Ogham inscription

 The ogham inscription has 25 letters and follows a natural ridge on the left side of the stone, curving upwards at the bottom along an added stemline.
 Skene (1865) was one of the first scholars to suggest transcription of the ogham, he read it as UDDDAROTNUNNGORRMAONNEAGEJOSAEI.
 He stated that ogham consists of "mixed Gaelic and Welsh forms", though did not claim it was Pictish.
 Skene also thought that the place date of the stone was around 891 AD.

 Browne (1921) interpreted inscription as AIDDAIFORTRENNIQNNNUAIOSII, and translated it as "The memorial stone of Aed, King or Ruler of Fortren, of the race of IOS".

 Kelly Kilpatrick (2021) propounds reading IDDARRNNNVORRENNI(I/R)OS(I/R)OSRR, as well as mentioning 16 other interpretations of inscription proposed.
 She suggests that the first part of inscription, "IDDARRNN", can be a Pictish personal name, similar to the ones found on Brodie and Scoonie stones - "EDDARRNONN" (possibly from Latin "aeternus" or Proto-Celtic *īsarnom).
 The term "VORRENN", she derives from Proto-Celtic *ufor- ("on", "over").
 Kilpatrick also says that "The Newton Stone may have been a memorial stone", considering its location and translations of scholars, and claims that the stone most likely is of Pictish origin.
 Forsyth (1996) compares this term to the Irish name Forann, and the last "IOSRR" she compares with the Irish name Ross.